 Pulsed inhibition generates a temporal code

 Fig. 2a shows the activation of the output node to a single letter T, presented for 300ms at luminance 1.
-The activation in the output unit corresponding to the T builds up following τh=0.01.
+The activation in the output unit corresponding to the T builds up according to τh=0.01 s.
 The activations in the “E” and “A” units approach 0 (Fig. 2a, top right).

-When presenting two inputs simultaneously, we modulated their gain such that all values corresponding to the attended letter (here T) were set o 1.1 and pixel values in the unattended letter (here E) were set to 0.9 (Fig. 2b, top left).
+When presenting two inputs simultaneously, we modulated their gain such that all values corresponding to the attended letter (here T) were set to 1.1 and pixel values in the unattended letter (here E) were set to 0.9 (Fig. 2b, top left).
 As expected, the softmax function divided the activation between the output units of the two letters but favored the T (Fig. 2b, top right).

-When adding relaxation dynamics, the activations in the output nodes oscillate in antiphase.
+When adding relaxation dynamics (but not yet the alpha oscillations), the activations in the output nodes oscillate in antiphase (Fig. 2B, bottom left).
 However, E eventually loses the competition against the stronger input T, and never reaches activations above 0.5 (Fig. 2b, bottom left).

-Adding the 10Hz pulsed inhibition to the network results in a temporal code, with T being read out at an earlier phase of the oscillation than E, approaching an activation of 0.9.
-As the activation of the T reduces to due the relaxation dynamics, the unit corresponding to the letter E starts to activate and reaches an activation of about 0.75.
+Adding the 10Hz pulsed inhibition to the network results in a temporal code, with T being read out at an earlier phase of the alpha oscillation than E. As the activation of the T reduces due to the relaxation dynamics, the unit corresponding to the letter E starts to activate and then decays.
+This repeats in every alpha cycle.
 Unlike the dynamics without inhibition, this code is stable over time, and the weaker input E wins the competition against T in every cycle (Fig. 2b, bottom right).

 Fig. 2 Dynamics in the output units.
 A Activations in the output node corresponding to T increase following τh.
 B Presentation of two letters indicates the bottleneck problem.
 The weaker input (here E) loses the competition against the stronger T. When imposing relaxation dynamics and inhibition, the network generates a temporal code.